Aspen, Colorado: Government

 Aspen is a home rule municipality under Colorado law.
 It has a council-manager government.
 An elected council of four members and the mayor supervise the city's operations, managed on a day-to-day basis by the city manager, an appointed official who serves at their pleasure.

 The city's main office is at City Hall, the former Armory Hall listed on the National Register of Historic Places at the intersection of South Galena Street and East Hopkins Avenue.
 Because of its expansion in the late-20th century, it has outgrown that space.
 Several city departments are housed in satellite offices around the city.

 Education

+The municipality is in Aspen School District 1.

 As of 2012, based on data from the 2009–10 school year, according to U.S. News & World Report, Aspen High School, the only high school in the Aspen School District, is the top ranked high school in Colorado and ranked 59th in the United States.
 The high school has grades 9 to 12, 540 students, and 41 teachers.
 Olympic cross-country skier Noah Hoffman is a 2007 graduate.

 Minorities, mostly Hispanic, make up 13 percent of the school's enrollment.
 Four percent of the students are economically disadvantaged.
 The school has a high rate of participation in the International Baccalaureate program.